Skip to main content

 For organisations with more than 20 active contractor relationships, Form 26AS reconciliation against the TDS receivable ledger typically takes three to five working days each quarter.
 The primary match keys are: Deductor TAN, Section code (194C), quarter, amount deducted, and certificate number.
 Amount alone is unreliable because multiple invoices may share the same value.

-TDS reconciliation software that applies a four-pass matching engine — UTR, partial reference, counterparty TAN, and date proximity — reduces this cycle to under four hours for organisations with 50 or more active contractor deductors.
-TransactIG’s Test Pack 2 (781 rows) showed a match rate improvement from a 51% baseline to 88% after applying weighted signal matching, with the counterparty signal (deductor TAN) carrying a 0.15 weight in the scoring model.
+TDS reconciliation software that applies a multi-pass matching engine — UTR, partial reference, counterparty TAN, and date proximity — reduces this cycle to under four hours for organisations with 50 or more active contractor deductors.
+TransactIG’s test dataset across mixed Indian enterprise reconciliation data showed a match rate improvement from a 51% baseline to 88% after applying composite-signal matching, with the counterparty signal (deductor TAN) contributing as a medium-priority identifier.
 Tolerance tiers handle the rounding variance: any amount difference within ₹1 on a high-confidence match is auto-accepted.

 Organisations using reconciliation software India-wide deployments at the group level can consolidate all branch-level TAN deductions into a single reconciliation workspace, eliminating the need to open Form 26AS for each TAN separately.